jonlpersson/ed-latimore/site/_posts/2021-01-10-lifes-not-fair--how-to-deal-with-it.md

 Life's challenges happen to us all.
 In the end, our fate is still up to each of us.

 No number of "good cards" will make up for stupidity and a weak mindset.
 No number of "bad cards" will stifle determination and grit.
 Catastrophe and fortune strike everyone with impartial certainty.
-Bad things happen to good people, and good things happen to bad people.&nbsp;[Life is fair because it's unfair to everyone.](/no-one-gives-a-shit-about-you/)
+Bad things happen to good people, and good things happen to bad people.
+[Life is fair because it's unfair to everyone.](/no-one-gives-a-shit-about-you/)

 But not everyone responds to these events the same way or with the same skill.

 Even the same tragedies and traumas affect everyone equally.
 Some people make lemonade with those lemons, while others stay sour and salty for the rest of their lives.

-Take sports.&nbsp;
+Take sports.

 When we try to create the illusion of fairness in sports, players and coaches come up with new tactics and methods that push the limits of what we consider “within the rules.”
 Those rules aren’t set in stone anyway.
 In sports, rules are only modified when one player gets too good at the previously allowed rules.

-[The losers trot out a new rule to limit or eliminate the use of that tactic or loophole.](https://www.thesportster.com/entertainment/top-12-athletes-so-great-that-the-rules-had-to-be-changed/){: target="_blank"}&nbsp;This is what fairness is really about: Many ideas about fairness are unfair ways to allow those with less to compete with those who have more.
+[The losers trot out a new rule to limit or eliminate the use of that tactic or loophole.](https://www.thesportster.com/entertainment/top-12-athletes-so-great-that-the-rules-had-to-be-changed/){: target="_blank"} This is what fairness is really about: Many ideas about fairness are unfair ways to allow those with less to compete with those who have more.

 Once rules are established, players with an insatiable drive to win will find ways to excel within the rules.
 They aren’t breaking the rules, but they’re also not worrying about playing fair.